ADVERTISING

 Microplastics stored deep in the soil

-The study shows that while the highest concentrations of microplastics are found in the upper layers of leaf litter, large amounts are also stored in deeper soil layers.
+The study shows that while the highest concentrations of microplastics are found in the upper layers of leaf litter, large quantities are also stored in deeper soil layers.
 This is due to both the decomposition of the leaves and transport processes by the organisms involved.

 Forests as indicators of air pollution